vistadataproject/documents/Submissions/README.md

 --- | ---
 MD | Markdown.
 Industry standard for web-based real-time creation, updating, collaboration and version-control for documents. __Required format for all project documentation.__
 HTML | Hypertext Markup Language.
 A static, read-only web browser viewer format.
 PDF | Portable Document Format.
-A fixed, non-editable, non-web format.
-For legacy, static, historical documents only.
+A fixed, non-editable, non-web format. <br> For legacy, static, historical documents only.
 Date | YYYY-MM-DD
 For information on editing Markdown, and for converting legacy, static, non-web, non-collaborative documents (Word, Excel, CSV, PDF, or others) to Markdown, see [Introduction to Markdown](/intro_to_markdown.md)